Crunchy Almond Turkey Casserole

 - 1-1/2 cups crushed Ritz crackers (about 40 crackers)

 - 1/3 cup butter, melted

 - In a large bowl, combine the soup, mayonnaise, sour cream, onion, lemon juice, salt and pepper.
 Stir in the turkey, rice, celery, water chestnuts and almonds.

-- Transfer to a greased 13-in. x 9-in. baking dish.
+- Transfer to a greased 13x9-in. baking dish.
+Bake, uncovered, at 350° for 25 minutes.
 Combine topping ingredients; sprinkle over turkey mixture.
-Bake, uncovered, at 350° for 35-40 minutes or until bubbly and golden brown.
-Yield: 8 servings.
+Return to oven; bake until bubbly and golden brown, another 10-15 minutes.

 We thought this was pretty tasteless.
 If you have leftover gravy and stuffing I suggest you use that in this dish.
 I liked all the crunch, though.

 I added some garlic, too.
 This casserole has a nice crunch to it and tastes great!